Do You Really Need a Parole Lawyer?

 - “You need to take this specific class.”

-- “You need to address substance abuse in this specific way.”
+- “You need to address your drug or alcohol abuse in this specific way.”

-- “You need to avoid this specific group of inmates.”
+- “You need to stay away from this specific group of inmates.”

-Before the Board votes, an Institutional Parole Officer (IPO) interviews the inmate.
+Before the Board votes, an Institutional Parole Officer (IPO) will interview your loved one at the unit.

-4. The Narrative: Your Letters vs. the Board’s Reality
+The Narrative: Your Letters vs. The Board’s Reality

 This is bad advice.

-This letter is often the only time the Board hears directly from the inmate.
+Every parole file contains a letter from the inmate to the Board.
+This is often the only time the Board “hears” directly from the offender.

 The Verdict: Price vs. Value

-Parole is not a data-entry problem.
+But parole is not a data entry problem.
 It is a persuasion problem.

-Don’t leave this to rumors and guesswork.
-Let’s build a professional legal strategy to bring your loved one home.
+Don’t leave this process to rumors and guesswork.
+Let’s build a professional, legal strategy to bring your loved one home.